ctalv/e-commerce-back-end/README.md

 3. Enter your local password.
 4. Input the following:

-        source db/schema.sql; source db/seeds.sql;
+        source db/schema.sql
-5. Open a new terminal and download the dependencies by typing:
+5. Open a new terminal and seed the database by typing:

+        npm run seed
+6. To download the dependencies by typing:

         npm i
+    This will install the npm packages dotenv, express, mysql2, and sequelize.

+7. Create a copy of the .env.EXAMPLE file, rename it to .env, and add your mysql user and password.
-6. To run the app, type:
+8. To run the app, type:

-        node index.js
-7. Answer the questions.
+        npm start
+9. Open Insomnia and run the routes as you please at the specified port.

 [DEMO Employee Tracker.webm](https://github.com/ctalv/employee-tracker/assets/122413805/daed602e-191c-4af0-a0ec-bd6bd90d0a5e)